 Do you believe in empowering children through arts in education?
 Are you organized, highly motivated, and passionate about the role of the arts in a well-rounded education?
 If so, Arts for Learning may be the right fit for you.

-The Project Manager will:
+The Curriculum Specialist will:

 - report to the Senior Director of Programs

 This short-term position must not exceed 150 hours and must have availability between June 1 – July 31, 2019, Monday – Friday, 9:00 – 4 PM.

 Please send a copy of your resume with a cover letter to Ploi Pagdalian, Senior Director of Programs at firstname.lastname@example.org.
 Applications are due by Friday, May 24, 2019.

 Arts for Learning is an equal opportunity employer that values the right of children to have access to the arts and the participatory arts experiences that unlock minds, expand lives, and fulfill creative and intellectual potential.

 ArtForce is a two-week summer program for high school students interested in exploring the arts as possible college and/or career options.
 ArtForce has two groups, visual arts and performing arts, and will take place at Ivy Tech Community College’s North Meridian Campus from June 17 – 28, 9am– 3pm.
 This program serves a total of 30 high school students.

 Inspiring Scholars is a four-week academic and cultural enrichment program in partnership with Summer Advantage USA for elementary students.
 Every Monday through Thursday, Arts for Learning teaching artists lead unique creative experiences with students in various artforms.
 This program takes place at the Phalen Leadership Academy at #103 on the far eastside from June 17 – July 12, 2019, 1 – 3 pm.
 This program serves a total of 110 elementary students.